 You will see the list of recently executed commands in this file.
-Just delete the commands you don’t want to see in the history command output.
+Just delete the commands you don’t want to see in the history command output again.

 To clear all history, just run:

-Finally, run the following command to take effect the changes.
+Finally, run the following command to take effect the changes immediately.

 That’s it.
 Your history has been cleared now.
 This trick could be useful if you want to allow your junior admins or students to see what commands you have executed so far lately.
-For more details, check our details guide about history command in the following link.
+For more details, check our detailed guide about history command in the link given below.

 Thanks for stopping by!